-According to available data, the primary rodenticide used in the field for rodent control is zinc phosphide.
+According to EPA proprietary and USDA NASS data, the primary rodenticide used in the field for rodent control is zinc phosphide.
 No other rodenticide appears to be used in significant amounts in agricultural fields.
 An estimate of the total amount of zinc phosphide used is not available, however, the data suggest that approximately 30% of total zinc phosphide use is in agricultural fields.
 Zinc phosphide is also used in noncrop areas (see below), in residential areas and on turf.
-An estimated 10% of its total use is in sugar beet fields, 10% of its use is in grain fields (e.g., wheat, barley, oats, etc.), and 10% of its use is on rangeland (U.S. EPA, 1998).
+Of the 30% of total zinc phosphide used in agriculture, an estimated 10% is in sugar beet fields, 10% is in grain fields (e.g., wheat, barley, oats, etc.), and 10% is on rangeland (U.S. EPA, 1998).
 The regional distribution of this use is not known.

 The largest proportion of on-farm zinc phosphide use is in general farm areas.
 An estimated 40% of total zinc phosphide use is in and around farm buildings and structures, roads, ditches, and other noncrop areas (e.g., drainage ditches, irrigation canals, riding areas, feedlots, fence rows, etc.).
-In addition to zinc phosphide, the available data (USDA-NASS, 1999) provide an estimate for the use of brodifacoum, bromadiolone, bromethalin, cholecalcifoerol, difethialone, diphacinone, and warfarin in and around building structures; and for brodifacoum, bromadiolone and warfarin in roads, ditches and other non-cropland areas.
+In addition to zinc phosphide, the available data (USDA-NASS, 1999) estimates (but does not quantify) the use of brodifacoum, bromadiolone, bromethalin, cholecalcifoerol, difethialone, diphacinone, and warfarin in and around building structures; and for brodifacoum, bromadiolone and warfarin in roads, ditches and other non-cropland areas.
 Brodifacoum, bromethalin, diphacinone, and warfarin are also used in grain storage facilities for rodent control.

 IV.
-Summary of Methods of Rodent Control
+Summary of Rodent Management Methods

-A. Commensal Rodents in Urban and Suburban Settings
+A. Management of Commensal Rodents in Urban and Suburban Settings

-In addition to the use of poison baits, there are a number of habitat modification approaches available for managing commensal rodent populations.
+In addition to the use of poison baits, there are several control methods available and recommended for managing commensal rodent populations.
 These approaches aim at permanently denying them of access to food, water, and shelter.
 Denying rodents access to food, water, and shelter is called "sanitation" (Bjornson and Wright, 1956).
 Denying rodents access to existing buildings is called "exclusion" (Frantz and Davis, 1991).
-Designing buildings to deny or deter rodent entry are called "proofing" and "stoppage," respectively (Scott, 1982).
+Designing structures to deny or deter rodent entry are called "proofing" and "stoppage," respectively (Scott, 1982).
 Other types of habitat modification that may reduce the attractiveness of an area to rodents include changes to landscaping such as replacement of ground cover, such as English ivy with grass.
 To be successful in large, infested urban areas, these measures must be implemented on a community-wide basis.
 Most practical rodent control manuals, handbooks, and related literature include a section on nonchemical rodent management measures.
-A comprehensive review of this subject can be found in Frantz and Davis (1991).
+Comprehensive reviews of this subject can be found in Frantz (1988) and Frantz and Davis (1991).